snhobbs/board2pdf/README.md

 ## Dependencies

-For basic functionality Board2Pdf uses [pypdf](https://github.com/py-pdf/pypdf) which is included when installing Board2Pdf.
-You don’t need to install any dependencies if this functionality is enough for you.

-If you install [PyMuPDF](https://github.com/pymupdf/PyMuPDF) you can create the pdf files faster.
-It also enables you to convert the output file to SVG, and it has better support for bookmarks (table of content).

-Board2Pdf uses [pdfCropMargins](https://github.com/abarker/pdfCropMargins) for some of the crop and scaling options. pdfCropMargins includes PyMuPDF so if you choose to install pdfCropMargins you don't have to install PyMuPDF.
+Board2Pdf 2.0 uses [pypdf](https://github.com/py-pdf/pypdf), [PyMuPDF](https://github.com/pymupdf/PyMuPDF) and [pdfCropMargins](https://github.com/abarker/pdfCropMargins).
+All dependencis will be installed autimatically when you install Board2Pdf from the Plugin And Content Manager.

 More information in [Wiki - Install dependencies](https://gitlab.com/dennevi/Board2Pdf/-/wikis/Install-dependencies).

 ## Problem with Ubuntu and some other Linux distros

 When PyMuPDF (fitz) is installed with pip, KiCad crashes with a segmentation fault when Board2Pdf is loaded.
 Board2Pdf loads when the PCB Editor loads, so the crash happens directly when the PCB Editor is started.
-If this happens to you, you have two options:
+If this happens to you, you can try this:
-1. Uninstall PyMuPDF using `python -m pip uninstall --upgrade PyMuPDF` or `pip uninstall --upgrade PyMuPDF` and use pypdf instead.
+* Uninstall PyMuPDF using `python -m pip uninstall --upgrade PyMuPDF` or `pip uninstall --upgrade PyMuPDF`
-2. Uninstall PyMuPDF as in (1), but install it again using the apt package manager: `sudo apt install python3-fitz`
+* Install it again using the apt package manager: `sudo apt install python3-fitz`

 ## Usage - GUI